carlfranklin/BlazorCanvas/README.md

 Here are the steps to reproduce the demo:

-**Download or clone this repo.**
+**Download or clone this repo**

-**Create a Blazor Server App in Visual Studio called BlazorCanvas**
+**Create a Global WebAssembly Blazor Web App in Visual Studio called BlazorCanvas**

-**Add the AvnCanvasHelper project to the solution.**
+**Add the AvnCanvasHelper project to the solution, or add the AvnCanvasHelper NuGet package to both projects.**

-It would be helpful to first copy the `AvnCanvasHelper` folder into the solution folder before adding it.

-**Add a project reference from BlazorCanvas to AvnCanvasHelper**

 The rest of the steps are all in the `BlazorCanvas` project.